 - a.
-Hybrid (combined) contracts; or - b.
-They eliminate or significantly reduce a measurement or recognition inconsistency; or - c.
-They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy.
+They are hybrid (combined) contracts containing at least an embedded derivative and the host contract is an asset not within the scope of IFRS 9; or - b.
+They eliminate or significantly reduce a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognizing the gains and losses on them on different bases; or - c.
+They are managed, and their performance is evaluated on a fair value basis in accordance with a documented risk management or investment strategy.

-(B) Financial liabilities at FVTPL are initially recognized at fair value.
+(B) Financial liabilities at fair value through profit or loss are initially recognized at fair value.
 Related transaction costs are expensed in profit or loss.
-These financial liabilities are subsequently remeasured and stated at fair value, and any changes in the fair value of these financial liabilities are recognized in profit or loss.
+These financial liabilities are subsequently remeasured at fair value, and any changes in the fair value of these financial liabilities are recognized in profit or loss.